-All the robots of a team should preferably have a consistent aesthetic style.
+• All the robots of a team should preferably have a consistent aesthetic style.

-- S33 The Red Team's robots may use a color from the red spectrum for their protective shell, while the Blue Team may use any color from the blue spectrum.
-However, neither team should use the opposing team's color. - S34 A robot must display two school badges or team badges, each facing a different side.
-The size of a single school badge or team badge must not be larger than 100mm100mm.
-The school badges or team badges must be displayed prominently on a robot, and their distance with the Armor Module side indicators must be more than 30mm.
-If the exterior of a robot does not meet specifications, an Inspector may require the position or size of a school badge or team badge to be altered. - S35 The inkjet or stickers of the school and team badges must not affect the robot's visual features, and cannot be illuminated. - S36 Inverse colors can be applied on a school badge or team badge, or its original colors can be retained.
+- S35 The Red Team's robots may use a color from the red spectrum for their protective shell, while the Blue Team may use any color from the blue spectrum.
+However, neither team should use the opposing team's color. - S36 A robot must display two school badges or team badges, each facing a different side.
+The size of a single school badge or team badge must not be larger than 100 mm100 mm.
+The school badges or team badges must be displayed prominently on a robot, and their distance with the Armor Module side indicators must be more than 30 mm.
+If the exterior of a robot does not meet specifications, a pre-match inspection staff may require the position or size of a school badge or team badge to be altered. - S37 The inkjet or stickers of the school and team badges must not affect the robot's visual features, and cannot be illuminated. - S38 Inverse colors can be applied on a school badge or team badge, or its original colors can be retained.